cuba-platform/ldap-addon/README.md

 ![LDAP Matching Rules Screen](img/ldap-matching-rules.png)

-The screen comprises the table of matching rules and the section for testing how the existing matching rules are applied to a particular user (see [Testing LDAP Matching Rules](#testing-ldap-matching-rules)).
+The screen comprises the table of matching rules and the section for testing how the existing matching rules can be applied to a particular user (see [Testing LDAP Matching Rules](#testing-ldap-matching-rules)).
 Using the table, it is possible to enable/disable certain rules by ticking checkboxes in the *Active* column.